 For more information on heat stress and how to treat it visit justsixminutes.com.au and download their fact sheet.

-Heat stroke is an emergency and your dog needs to be treated by a vet.
+Heat stroke is an emergency and your dog will need to be treated by a vet.
 Emergency treatment to reduce the animal's body temperature down at a steady rate is needed.
 Spray cool water onto your dog's body and use a fan.
-Don't use ice-cold water as this may cool down the animal too quickly.
+Don't use icecold water as this may cool down the animal too quickly.